erelsgl-at-ariel/projects-5784/experiments/README.md

 4. Fair deteremination of schedule for politicians: https://arxiv.org/abs/2105.08043 .

-5. Developing and implementing a cryptographic voting system.
+5. Developing and implementing a cryptographic voting system (requires a course in cryptography).

 See [timetable](timetable.md).